2014 United States House of Representatives elections in Ohio: District 8

 The 8th district takes in the northern suburbs of Cincinnati, including Butler County, as well as taking in Springfield.
 Republican John Boehner, the Speaker of the House, had represented since 1991.
+This was Boehner's last election to this seat, as he would resign from office on October 31, 2015.

 Republican primary

 Though Republican aides believed Boehner would step down as House speaker in 2014, he had insisted that he would run for reelection to the House and as Speaker.
 Boehner faced primary challenges from two conservatives, Eric Gurr and J.D.
 Winteregg.